-The inode objects store data required to perform operations on files and directories associated with those objects.
-Those data include: the file owner identifier, the so-called real number of the storage device where the file is kept, file access permissions, the size of the file and the inode identifier.
-In case of the Unix-like file systems the inode objects represent inode blocks.
-For the other file systems the data for those objects is acquired directly from files or other places in the storage medium.
+The inode objects store data required to perform operations on files and directories associated with these objects.
+These data include: the file owner identifier, the so-called real number of the storage device where the file is kept, file access permissions, the size of the file and the inode identifier.
+In case of Unix-like file systems, inode objects represent inode blocks.
+For the other file systems the data for these objects are acquired directly from files or other places in the storage medium.
 There are also file systems that don't store some of the data needed by inode objects.
 In that cases default values are used.
 The inodes are associated not only with regular files but also with special files like the device files and FIFOs.
 In each inode object are two members that point to the method tables.
-The fist one is called f_op and it points to a object of file operations.
-The other is named i_op and it points to the inode operations object.
+The first one is called f\op and it points to an object of file operations.
+The other is named i\op and it points to the inode operations object.